Mother's Hand Taste (son-mat), 2017 -

 Contact of food with the hands of the cook is an essential part of Korean cuisine.
 The Korean word son-mat, meaning “hand taste,” relates to a compliment in response to excellent culinary abilities.
 If someone is a good cook, the compliment would express that that person possesses good “hand taste.”
 Significantly, the word also connotes associations to family history, particularly the wisdom of ancestors, and gratitude toward nature.
 Son-mat is a mechanism for triggering special memories and a deep sense of belonging through the act of eating, as the knowledge of producing a particular Son-mat is a quality passed down generationally.

-The project started by selecting four 3-generation Korean households (grandmother, mother, daughter) from 4 historically relevant countries (Korea, Japan, United States and Netherlands) with different eating habits.
+The project started by selecting four 3-generation Korean households (grandmother, mother, daughter) from 4 historically relevant countries (Korea, Japan, the United States, and the Netherlands) with different eating habits.
 Understanding each family’s history, dynamics, eating habits, and learning them in the specific country setting for artistic documentation were necessary.

 At the same time the first set of hand fungi of the three generations was collected according to a protocol provided by Han Wösten.
 The subjects all individually cooked the same traditional fermented drink, Makgeolli.
 After cooking, the second set of hand fungi was collected from the subjects together with their dishes.
 Along with the cooking process, the emotions between the generations within the households were recorded.
 Towards the end of my interactions with the subjects, environmental portraitures and photographs of hands for each subjects were taken.